screendriver/gitlab-pipeline-deleter/README.md

   -h, --help        display help for command
 ```

 You can use either the command line arguments `gitlab-url`, `project-id` and `access-token` or you can create a `glpd.config.js` configuration file that exports an object.
+The `access-token` needs to be owner of the project (see https://docs.gitlab.com/ee/api/pipelines.html#delete-a-pipeline for more information).
 All of the command line arguments are supported but needs to be written in `camelCase`:

 ```js
 module.exports = {